WeTrustPlatform/account-indexer/README.md

 ## Block database
 This is used by the "newHead" subscribe to handle Reorg scenario.
 ${block_number}=${address_1}${seq_1}...${address_n}${seq_n}

+## Handle Reorg
+If an old block comes again, get time and address sequences from block database, delete respective records from address database

 ## Handle Restart
 + If there is no batch status database, run from genesis to latest as a batch, track status at each block processed